FusionAuth/fusionauth-site/site/_posts/2023-01-03-spring-and-fusionauth.md

 excerpt_separator: "<!--more-->"
 ---

-In this tutorial, we'll build a basic Java and [Spring](https://spring.io) web application that does user registration and authentication via FusionAuth.
+In this tutorial, we'll build a basic Java and [Spring](https://spring.io) web application that does user registration and authentication.
+You'll use FusionAuth to provide this functionality.

 <!--more-->

 The application itself is very simple: It will let users sign up via FusionAuth and give them access to a "secret" area where their FusionAuth profile is displayed to them via OpenID Connect (OIDC).
 With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
+Since we're using the OIDC standard, you can swap out any other OIDC compliant server, but this tutorial will use FusionAuth.

 You can, as always, [skip ahead and view/run the code](https://github.com/fusionauth/fusionauth-example-java-spring).

 ## Prerequisites